itspangler/geospatial-humanities-s2024/syllabus/syllabus.md

 ## Curation

 Before the end of the semester, you and 2-3 peers will work together on a **curation** – a deep dive into a geospatial humanities project, process, or product – presenting your findings to the class in roughly 10 minutes.

-Instructions forthcoming.
+You should have your group and your curation topic selected by class time on Week 3.
+[Detailed instructions are available on the course site](../curations/README.md).

 ## Final Project